-Task: Use the worksheet below to document how your computer drives, files, and folders are backed up.
+☑ Task: Use the worksheet below to document how your computer drives, files, and folders are backed up.
+Template is available at the Business Continuity section at http://emergency.yale.edu.

 Drives, Files, Folders Worksheet Drives, files, and folders How backed up and how often Who to contact to access backup copies Shared files on department or clinic server (Public files that all staff can access) Restricted files and documents (Only accessible to selected staff) Files and documents on individual staff computers Department or clinic file server Other files or documents Other files or documents